How much does a funeral cost?

 Many funeral directors offer pre-paid funeral plans.
 In this situation, it’s worth shopping around and speaking to at least three funeral directors to see what services they can offer.

-The Which?
-Money guide to funeral plans gives more details about pre-paid plans.
+Which?
+Money has more information about pre-paid funeral plans.

 There are many decisions to make when arranging a funeral.
 Use our checklist of things to consider in the early stages.